-In an increasingly competitive global economy, we must ensure every student has the opportunity to pursue quality, affordable higher education.
-However, families are struggling to keep up with rising tuition costs, which have nearly doubled over the last ten years.
-Sen. Sanders has worked to expand funding for Pell Grants and promote an innovative loan forgiveness program by which loans would be forgiven for college graduates who work in public service – including nurses, teachers, and law enforcement officers.
+In an increasingly competitive global economy, we must ensure every student has the opportunity to pursue a quality education.
+Senator Sanders has worked hard to lessen the burden of tuition and student loans, replace No Child Left Behind, and to create an innovative loan forgiveness program by which loans are forgiven for college graduates who work in public service – including nurses, teachers, and law enforcement officers.

 - Sen. Bernie Sanders (I-Vt.)